nufeb/NUFEB-2/docs/source/install.rst

 Install NUFEB on Linux & Mac
 ================================

-This section describes how to install NUFEB (version 2) on Linux and Mac OS.
+This section describes how to install NUFEB-2 on Linux and Mac OS.

 .. contents::
 		:local: